Chinese Color Symbolism: Meanings of Different Colors in Chinese Culture

 But black isn't purely negative.
 Chinese calligraphy uses black ink, and the color appears in traditional art with sophisticated, elegant associations.
 Black can symbolize stability, strength, and knowledge when used appropriately.

 Green symbolizes growth, harmony, and health in traditional Chinese culture.
-The color connects to spring, wood, and new beginnings in the five elements framework.
+The color connects to spring, wood, and new beginnings in the five-element framework.
 Green jade holds particular significance, representing virtue, beauty, and immortality.

 Chinese people have treasured jade for thousands of years, and the stone's green color became associated with all its positive qualities.
 Wearing jade jewelry supposedly brings protection and good luck, making green a generally positive color.

 Neither green nor blue carries the intense symbolic weight of red or white.
-They're relatively neutral, leaning positive, which makes them safe choices for most situations.
+They're neutral colors, leaning positive, which makes them safe choices for most situations.
+There's one exception though.
+Green hats carry strong negative meanings, which represent that your partners are cheating on you.

 The meaning connects to purple's rarity in natural dyes historically.
 Creating purple fabric required expensive materials and processes, so only wealthy people could afford purple clothing.
 This practical limitation created symbolic associations that lasted beyond the original economic reasons.